robin-blocks/prompt-frenzy-docs/README.md

 # Prompt Frenzy Docs

 ## Overview
 PromptFrenzy.com is a community platform inspired by Hacker News and Reddit, designed for sharing and discovering AI prompts.
-The platform has now completed its MVP phase, featuring a robust set of functionalities and a professional design based on a Dribbble-inspired aesthetic.
-Recent progress includes full frontend completion and a refined user experience.
+The platform supports a dynamic architecture with flexible, database-driven application management and SEO-optimized application URLs for improved visibility.
+Recent developments include significant bug fixes, enhanced database schema, and SEO improvements that ensure a smooth user experience and higher search engine rankings.

 ## Core Features
 - **Prompt Submission:** Users can submit text-based prompts with optional images and utilize real-time validation to ensure quality submissions.